Maths

 Monitoring and Assessment in Maths

 Formative assessment is ongoing throughout each lesson.
 It helps to judge progress and allows teachers to make flexible adaptions to their teaching in order to allow all pupils to achieve in each lesson.
 Effective formative assessment, daily marking within lessons and adult interaction, is firmly embedded into our approach to the teaching and learning of maths.
-All pupils are supported within the lesson to develop, progress and move their learning forward through questioning and feedback.
+All pupils are encouraged within the lesson to develop, progress and move their learning forward through questioning and feedback.
 Pupils demonstrate the impact this has on improving their learning through editing and response.
 The use of concise Curriculum Learning Goals ensures pupils are aware of what they are learning and supports the sequencing of lessons.

 Useful Websites and Apps for Parents